daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 ### Type Checking and Type Inference

 You'll notice in all of the above examples that we didn't specify any types for variables or in function definitions.
 However, this does not mean Bon is a dynamically typed language.
-It has what is typically referred to as a [Hindley-Milner type system](https://en.wikipedia.org/wiki/Hindley–Milner_type_system).
+It has what is commonly called a [Hindley-Milner type system](https://en.wikipedia.org/wiki/Hindley–Milner_type_system).

 You don't have to learn all the details up front in order to be able to take advantage of the type system - in fact you already have if you've followed along with the examples.